Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ap-EONXus_4.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Is it possible to have the Autosave not noticeable at all ?
 https://www.youtube.com/watch?v=ap-EONXus_4
-This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Quicker Autosave, please?](./yt-cIhVRJPmBoc.md) [https://www.youtube.com/watch?v=cIhVRJPmBoc](https://www.youtube.com/watch?v=cIhVRJPmBoc)
+This question was possibly duplicated with a more recent answer: [November 2nd, 2021 Livestream Q&A: Will the save times be reduced?](./yt-Oe3YJ6I0wIg.md) [https://www.youtube.com/watch?v=Oe3YJ6I0wIg](https://www.youtube.com/watch?v=Oe3YJ6I0wIg)

 ### Topics